PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 });
 ```

-Note1: The `baseContext` parameter should be declared in the beginning of the test.
+Note 1: The `baseContext` parameter should be declared in the beginning of the test.
 It's must be unique, and for that we used the test's file path.

 ```js
 const baseContext = 'functional_BO_orders_orders_viewCustomer';
 ```

-Note2: No need to add a step identifier to common steps, they already have one.
+Note 2: No need to add a step identifier to common steps, they already have one.

 ## VIII.
 Running ESLint